 Please follow your own country, state/province and/or local government for the latest details.

 The recipient should be only used on individuals where they can remove the mask on their own.

-- Wash masks before using.
+- Wash masks before using them.
 Wash after each use.
 Do not share a mask that has been worn by someone and has not been washed since.
 DO NOT MICROWAVE.

-- Place elastic behind ears and bottom of mask under chin.
-Mold wire to bridge of nose.
-Once in use, only wear with white side next to face to prevent placing possible contamination next to your face.
+- Place elastic behind the ears and bottom of the mask under the chin.
+Mold the wire to bridge of the nose.
+Once in use, only wear with the white side next to face to prevent placing possible contamination next to your face.

 - Mask can be machine (or hand) washed, dried, and re-used.
-If wire starts to rust or poke through, cut a small slit on back of mask at one end of the pocket securing the wire.
-Remove wire and replace.
+If wire starts to rust or poke through, cut a small slit on the back of the mask at one end of the pocket securing the wire.
+Remove the wire and replace it.
 Hand stitch opening closed.

 - Masks have a non-woven lining (light-weight interfacing) to provide additional protection. • DO NOT put a mask on young

 Ensure that you use fabric on the inside of the mask to be most effective.
 These are not medical grade masks but serve like a bandana or scarf.